“My job entailed selling packets of women’s names, addresses, and phone numbers for $25.00 to men who were horny but lazy.”

 “Tracey.
 This is Bob.”
 The man paused briefly, and I could hear the furtive sound of rustling trouser fabric.
 Bob forged ahead: “I saw an ad in the back of the Reader.
 It says, ‘Meet sexy friends who like to travel.
 Call Tracey.”
 There was a deep silence, fraught with one-sided tension.
 “Will these women really come long distance to meet me?”

 Every call began in this manner.
 Every woman who answered the phone was Tracey, unless one of the men probed further, and we wanted to close the sale.
 At that point, it was safe to reveal our Phone Slut names, so we could create the illusion of intimacy.
+Dive more into the intimate world of your fantasies and deepest desires with PlugLust.
+At PlugLust, we strive to satisfy you.
+Shop our selection of exotic toys to let your inner fancies run wild.
 My Phone Slut name was Melissa, but most of the time, I preferred the anonymity of Tracey.
 Tracey got the job done.

 My job entailed selling packets of women’s names, addresses, and phone numbers for $25.00 to men who were horny but lazy.
 It was 1980, and phone sex for hire was still nonexistent.
 However, the lust for phone sex was raging and omnipresent, and men called Tracey all the time.
 Sometimes, an especially desperate man actually ordered one of the packets.
 A few days later, a thick envelope stuffed with the names of traveling swingers arrived at his doorstep.
 The postal carrier collected the COD charges and left the hapless buyer with a worthless list.
 Astonishingly, many of the women’s names had originally been obtained through legitimate means.
 For reasons I couldn’t fathom, 300 desperate females had agreed to have their contact information provided to a nation of sexually starved would-be Lotharios.
 Now, several months later, most of the phone numbers on the list were disconnected.